 Berlin: Christine Howald, Research Associate | Teaching Fellow “Art Market and Provenance”, Department for Modern Art History, Institute of Art Studies and Historical Urban Studies at TU Berlin and Anne Luther, Research Associate at the Department for Modern Art History, Institute of Art Studies and Historical Urban Studies at TU Berlin.

-New York NY: Natasha Degen, Associate Chair, Art Market Program, Fashion Institute of Technology, State University of New York, NYC
+New York NY: Natasha Degen, Chairperson and Professor, Art Market Studies, School of Graduate Studies, Fashion Institute of Technology, State University of New York, NYC; Christel Force, Associate Research Curator Modern and Contemporary, Metropolitan Museum of Art, NYC.

 Rome: Paolo Serafini, Lecturer in “Economia, gestione e comunicazione dei beni culturali“, Scuola di Specializzazione in Beni Storico-Artistici, Università “La Sapienza”, Roma